dthyresson/rw-town-hall-chatbot-demo/CODEBASE_TOC.md

     icon: CodeBracketIcon,
   },
   {
-    name: 'OpenAI',
+    name: 'AI Chat',
     description:
-      'We send that codebase to OpenAI and ask questions about it using our Redwood Copilot chatbot.',
+      'We provide that codebase to OpenAI, OpenAI with Unkey Semantic Cache, or Langbase and ask questions about it using our Redwood Copilot chatbot.',
-    path: 'api/src/services/chatCompletions/chatCompletions.ts',
+    path: 'api/src/services/chat/chat.ts',
     icon: SparklesIcon,
   },
   {
     name: 'GraphQL Streaming',
     description:
       'Redwood Realtime with GraphQL Streaming will stream the response from OpenAI to the client.',
-    path: 'api/src/lib/chatCompletions/helpers.ts',
+    path: 'api/src/lib/chat/ChatRepeater.ts',

     icon: BoltIcon,
   },